jmehami1/multicamera-calibration-ros/aruco_double-sIded_board/README.md

 ## Board Marker YAML File

-The MATLAB script  [CreateCustomArucoDoubleSidedBoardYAML.m](CreateCustomArucoDoubleSidedBoardYAML.m) creates a YAML file called [aruco-board-markers.yaml](aruco-board-markers.yaml)  that stores the required details of the double-sided board to perform calibration.
+The MATLAB script  [CreateCustomArucoDoubleSidedBoardYAML.m](CreateCustomArucoDoubleSidedBoardYAML.m) creates a YAML file called `aruco-board-markers.yaml`  which is saved in the folder **calibration_files**.
+It stores the required details of the double-sided board to perform calibration.
 If you open the YAML file you will find the following parameters:

 | Parameter  | Description                                                  |
 | ---------- | ------------------------------------------------------------ |